-I personally enjoy this part of the job.
+As an audiologist in Marin County, CA, I personally enjoy this part of the job.
 Many audiologists would think the task mundane and not really see the value such practice brings to providing a patient with devices that will be comfortable and easy to use and maintain.
 Many audiologists, as many individuals these days, get overly enamored with advanced technology and think that sophisticated products will solve everything.

 Hearing Aids Are Not Consumer Electronics

 I recall my grandfather who had the misfortune of losing a leg in a freak accident.
 He got around just fine using a prosthetic limb.
 From my childhood I remember him going back to the prosthetist many times because either the prosthesis would not fit snugly and be stable enough – or it would be uncomfortable and even painful.
 And then whenever he would “upgrade” to a newer model he would have to go through the fitting process all over again.